UCI Women's Team

 A UCI Women's Team is a women's road bicycle team sanctioned by the International Cycling Union (UCI).
 These teams compete in the major women's bicycle races, including the UCI Women's World Tour.
 The country designation of each team is determined by the country of registration of most of its riders and is not necessarily the country where the team is registered or based.

 WorldTeams

-UCI Women's WorldTeams are automatically invited to compete in UCI Women's World Tour events.
-As of 2025, the fifteen UCI Women's WorldTeams are: